ammendes/mlops-project-1/README.md

     ```

 - Access at http://localhost:5001
-- Regiter the trained model in the Model Registry from a run created inside the container
+- Register the trained model in the Model Registry from a run created inside the container.

 4. **Run the FastAPI inference service inside Docker:**
     ```sh